NFL News: Andrew Luck Suddenly Retires From The NFL, Jacoby Brissett Is Starter For Colts

 — TheColtsWire (@TheColtsWire) August 25, 2019

 With the start of the 2019 NFL regular season right around the corner, the news of Andrew Luck’s retirement comes as a huge shock to virtually everyone.
-Fans and experts knew that he has dealt with a lot of injuries, but they still expected him to return one day and play a number of addition seasons for the Indianapolis Colts.
+Fans and experts knew that he has dealt with a lot of injuries, but they still expected him to return one day and play a number of additional seasons for the Indianapolis Colts.
 Now, the responsibility falls onto the shoulders of Jacoby Brissett as a great player has called it a career.